kislerdm/pulumi-neon/README.md

 $ pulumi up
 ```

-Now that you have completed all of the above steps, you have a working provider that generates a random string for you.

-#### A brief repository overview

-You now have:

-1. A `provider/` folder containing the building and implementation logic
-2. `cmd/pulumi-resource-neon/main.go` - holds the provider's sample implementation logic.
-3. `deployment-templates` - a set of files to help you around deployment and publication
-4. `sdk` - holds the generated code libraries created by `pulumi-gen-neon/main.go`
-5. `examples` a folder of Pulumi programs to try locally and/or use in CI.
-6. A `Makefile` and this `README`.

 #### Additional Details

 This repository depends on the [pulumi-go-provider](https://github.com/pulumi/pulumi-go-provider)
 and [Neon Go SDK](https://github.com/kislerdm/neon-sdk-go) libraries.

-### Build Examples

-Create an example program using the resources defined in your provider, and place it in the `examples/` folder.

-You can now repeat the steps for [build, install, and test](#test-against-the-example).

 ## References